 Men’s Cursillo Weekend ~ April 23rd-26th

 This is a weekend that will deepen your spiritual journey, deepen relationships and lead you into new friendships that could last a lifetime.
-It is one of those experiences that is difficult to put into words but will be well worth your while.
 For more info, please email John Bischoff at

 All are welcome to attend